 1 Queen Street East, Box 65

 When the Justices of the Peace Review Council receives your letter of complaint, the Review Council will write to you to let you know your letter has been received

-A three-member complaint committee of the Review Council will investigate your complaint and gather whatever information it deems necessary to complete its investigation (for example, copies of the transcript of a hearing).
+If your complaint is within the Review Council’s jurisdiction, a three-member complaint committee of the Review Council will investigate your complaint and gather whatever information it deems necessary to complete its investigation (for example, copies of the transcript of a hearing).
 Each complaint committee is made up of a judge, a justice of the peace and a lay member of the Review Council.
 Every complaint is investigated by the Review Council under s.
 11 of the Justices of the Peace Act.

 Section 11 of the Act provides that the preliminary investigation into a complaint shall be held in private.